matn7/CS-Notes/src/main/java/deployment/DOCKER.md

 ### Docker

-- Open source platform and it consists:
+- Open source platform, and it consists:
-    - Docker Engine - a runtime and software packaging tool.
+    - Docker Engine: A runtime and software packaging tool.
-    - Docker Hub - Service for sharing the application in the cloud similar to github.
+    - Docker Hub: Service for sharing the application in the cloud similar to github.
 - The output of a Docker build is a Docker Image.
 - To run Docker, we need to have docker running in our machine.
 - When the Docker image is run it creates a container.